JohnFNovak/B_pp/README.md

 If just a filename is give, the entire file is loaded as if it was part of the original template.<br />
 > %OtherFile.txt%  # Load the whole file<br />

-You can specify parts of the file to load by following the filename with and argument in '[]' brackets.If one number is given in the brackets, only that line is loaded.<br />
+You can specify parts of the file to load by following the filename with an argument in '[]' brackets.
+If one number is given in the brackets, only that line is loaded.<br />
 > %OtherFile.txt[2]%  # Load line 2<br />

 If two numbers are given, all of the lines between and including the two are loaded.
 Either number can be a ':', and then it will load up to the end of the file<br />